sichangi/node-red-contrib-cloud-firestore/README.md

 ``payload`` object that contains the current app instance and a reference to the firebase admin sdk, which allows you to extend the node to your liking.

-The Read node adds an additional ``query`` field that references a built query and only fi the ``disableHandler`` option is passed to it
+The Read node adds an additional ``query`` field that references a built query and only if the ``disableHandler`` option is passed to it

  ```
   {